 Worcestershire sauce: Gives the ground beef filet mignon a savory, umami taste that makes them so much better than hamburgers.
 Made from fermenting anchovies, it's not suitable for fish or seafood allergies.
 You can substitute soy sauce in a pinch, although it's not quite the same flavor.

-Bacon: We wrap bacon around the patties to make it fancy and even more flavorful.
+Bacon: We wrap bacon around the patties as a nod to filet mignon and to make them even more flavorful.
 I sometimes skip it, and you don't need it for texture if using fattier ground beef.
 I recommend lower sodium bacon, and thinner cut bacon unlike what I've used in pictures.
+You'll only use half a package of bacon - you can freeze the rest or use it to make my hearty Baked Potato and Bacon Soup.

 How to Make Fake Steak